skotz/tic-tac-toe-angularjs/README.md

-# tic-tac-toe-angularjs
+# Tic Tac Toe in AngularJS
 For me, step one of learning a new language is to write Tic Tac Toe.
 Here it is in AngularJS.